lucean/spaceship-jj/README.md

 First, thanks for your interest in contributing!

 Contribute to this repo by submitting a pull request.
-Please use [conventional commits](https://www.conventionalcommits.org/), since this project adheres to [semver](https://semver.org/) and is automatically released via [semantic-release](https://github.com/semantic-release/semantic-release).

 ## License